Vjattich/medvejatnik/README.md

 # Medvejatnik

 A lockpicking puzzle solver inspired by Gothic Remake.
-My goal was to create the best possible user experience to the solver and i thinks the best UX will be just recreate the lock
+My goal was to create the best possible user experience to the solver and i thinks the best UX will be just recreate the lock itself.

 The repository name, Medvejatnik (Медвежатник), comes from the Russian word for a safecracker or lockpicker.